- LED Solutions

 - About us

-LM 79 is the Illuminating Engineers Society North America (IESNA) approved testing method to generate electrical and photometric measurements of solid state lighting (LED) products.
-It was first used in the US Energy Star program in 2008 and has since become the international standard method for integrated LED products.
+LM 79 is the Illuminating Engineering Society North America (IESNA) approved testing method to generate electrical and optical measurements of solid state lighting (LED) products.
+It was first used in the US Energy Star program in 2008 and has since become the international standard method for integrated LED & OLED products.

 LM-79 prescribes the testing procedures and precautions including lab considerations, ambient conditions, electrical equipment and measurement equipment used for carrying out LED products testing.
-It specifies three test methods to perform the measurements as well as proper treatment and operating orientation of the luminaires being measured.
+Measurements are done using either Integrating Sphere or Goniophotometer systems.
+Proper orientation / test position & stabilization of the luminaire are key for obtaining accurate results.

-Due to the variety of LED products available in the market, there is a need to assess the quality and various parameters associated with lighting products.
-LM-79 data enables objective product comparisons and allows for evaluation relative to performance requirements.
+Due to the variety of LED products available in the market, there is a need to assess their quality on a level playing field and objectively evaluate various parameters associated with lighting products.
+LM-79 test covers various parameters associated with electrical, photometric & color characteristics of luminaires.

-Due to the unique thermal and electrical characteristics of LEDs, standard test methods using relative photometry, cannot measure the lumen output of LED light sources.
+Due to the unique thermal and electrical characteristics of LED Luminaires, standard test methods using relative photometry, are not applicable on LED light sources.
 The LM-79 test remedies this problem by using absolute photometry. (see below for clarification)

-Relative photometry is used for testing standard filament or fluorescent lamps.
-Lamps and ballasts are tested separately from luminaires.
+Relative photometry is used for testing conventional filament or gas discharge lamps.
+There lamps and ballasts are tested separately from luminaires.
 The final output is the luminaire efficiency, calculated by dividing the total lumen output of the luminaire by the product of the rated output of the lamps and the ballast factor.

 Absolute photometry is used to directly measure the total lumen output of complete lighting systems including lamp, ballast, driver, thermal management and all other fixture components.
-The efficiency of an integrated LED luminaire cannot be calculated in a standard manner.
-Instead luminous efficacy is calculated by dividing the total light output produced by total input electrical power.
+The efficiency of an integrated LED luminaire is not calculated in a standard manner.
+Instead, luminous efficacy is calculated by dividing the total light output produced by total input electrical power.

 IESNA prescribes the following uniform parameters to present the data obtained during LM-79 testing.